localstack/docs/content/en/user-guide/tools/aws-replicator/index.md

 {{< callout "note">}}
 The AWS Replicator is in a preview state, supporting only [selected resources](#supported-resources).
-It is only available as part of the **LocalStack Teams** plan and higher.
 {{< /callout >}}

 ## Getting started

-A valid `LOCALSTACK_AUTH_TOKEN` must be configured to start the LocalStack Pro image.
+A valid `LOCALSTACK_AUTH_TOKEN` must be configured to start LocalStack.

 {{< callout "note" >}}
 The Replicator is in limited preview and is available from LocalStack CLI version 4.2.0.